-(2) The composition of school employees is approved by the head of school in accordance with the procedure established by the owner of the school.

-(3) The rights, duties, obligations and liability of school employees are provided for in the statutes of the school, in the rules of work organisation established by the employer, in a job description and in an employment contract.

-(4) The head of the school signs employment contracts with school employees.
-The head of school concludes an employment contract with a teacher to be employed on the basis of an international agreement for the term determined by the international agreement.

-(5) The qualification requirements for heads of school, head teachers, teachers and support specialists are established by a regulation of the minister responsible for the field.

-(5^1) Upon recognition of the professional qualifications of a person who acquired the professional qualifications of a teacher or support specialist in a foreign state, the conditions and procedure established by the Recognition of Foreign Professional Qualifications Act are followed.
+- (2) The composition of school employees is approved by the head of school in accordance with the procedure established by the owner of the school. - (3) The rights, duties, obligations and liability of school employees are provided for in the statutes of the school, in the rules of work organisation established by the employer, in a job description and in an employment contract. - (4) The head of the school signs employment contracts with school employees.
+The head of school concludes an employment contract with a teacher to be employed on the basis of an international agreement for the term determined by the international agreement. - (5) The qualification requirements for heads of school, head teachers, teachers and support specialists are established by a regulation of the minister in charge of the policy sector. - (51) Upon recognition of the professional qualifications of a person who acquired the professional qualifications of a teacher or support specialist in a foreign state, the conditions and procedure established by the Recognition of Foreign Professional Qualifications Act are followed.
 The competent authority for the purposes of subsection 2 of § 7 of the Recognition of Foreign Professional Qualifications Act is the Ministry of Education and Research.

-(6) To fill the positions of the head teacher, teachers, support specialists and other employees working in the field of teaching and education, the head of school organises a public competition, unless otherwise provided for in an international agreement.
-Based on a proposal of the head of the school, the board of trustees of the school establishes the procedure for organising the competition.

-(7) Where in a competition organised for filling a vacant teacher position no teacher who meets the qualification requirements is found, the head of the school may conclude a fixed-term employment contract for a period of up to one year with a person who has at least secondary education and whose qualifications and pedagogical competence are sufficient to ensure fulfilment of the study goals established in the school curriculum and the attainment of the learning outcomes.
+- (6) To fill the positions of the head teacher, teachers, support specialists and other employees working in the field of teaching and education, the head of school organises a public competition, unless otherwise provided for in an international agreement.
+Based on a proposal of the head of the school, the board of trustees of the school establishes the procedure for organising the competition. - (7) Where in a competition organised for filling a vacant teacher position no teacher who meets the qualification requirements is found, the head of the school may conclude a fixed-term employment contract for a period of up to one year with a person who has at least secondary education and whose qualifications and pedagogical competence are sufficient to ensure fulfilment of the study goals established in the school curriculum and the attainment of the learning outcomes.
 In such an event the head of the school organises a new public competition within a year.

-(8) A person convicted or subjected to coercive treatment for a criminal offence specified in clause 2 of subsection 2 of § 133, clause 2 of subsection 2 of § 133^1 , clause 1 of subsection 2 of § 141, clause 1 of subsection 2 of § 142, clause 1 of subsection 2 of § 143^1 or subsection 1 of § 175 or subsection 2 of the Penal Code whose conviction records have not been expunded from the criminal records database under the Criminal Records Database Act or whose conviction records have been expunded from the criminal records database and transferred to the archives of the criminal records database cannot work as a teacher.
+(8) A person convicted or subjected to coercive treatment for a criminal offence specified in clause 2 of subsection 2 of § 133, clause 2 of subsection 2 of § 1331, clause 1 of subsection 2 of § 141, clause 1 of subsection 2 of § 142, clause 1 of subsection 2 of § 143 or clause 1 of subsection 2 of § 144-146, subsection 1 of § 175 or §§ 178-179 of the Penal Code whose conviction records have not been expunged from the criminal records database under the Criminal Records Database Act or whose conviction records have been expunged from the criminal records database and transferred to the archives of the criminal records database cannot work as a teacher.

 (9) The number of teachers employed by the school who meet the qualification requirements must, based on the volume of teaching and education carried out by them be sufficient to ensure the attainment of the study goals set out in the curriculum and the attainment of the learning outcomes.
-[RT I, 22.01.2018, 2 - entry into force 01.02.2018]